Al-Nusra Front: Russian air raids (2015–2016)

-Speculations on a split with al-Qaeda (2015–2016)
+Speculations on a split with Al-Qaeda (2015–2016)

-On 29 July 2016 Al-Nusra leader Abu Mohammad al-Julani announced the group changed its name to Jabhat Fath al Sham and had "no affiliation to any external entity".
-While some analysts have interpreted this to mean breaking away from Al-Qaeda, the group and association with it were not specifically mentioned in the announcement, nor has it been said that Al-Nusra's oath of allegiance to Ayman al-Zawahiri have been renounced.
-According to Sharif Nashashibi of Al-Jazeera, al-Qaeda had "given the split its blessing", and the separation "meant no change in the group's ideology".
+On 29 July 2016 Al-Nusra leader Abu Mohammad al-Julani announced the group changed its name to Jabhat Fatah al-Sham and had "no affiliation to any external entity".
+While some analysts have interpreted this to mean breaking away from Al-Qaeda, the group and association with it were not specifically mentioned in the announcement, nor has it been said that Al-Nusra's oath of allegiance to Ayman Al-Zawahiri have been renounced.
+According to Sharif Nashashibi of Al Jazeera, Al-Qaeda had "given the split its blessing", and the separation "meant no change in the group's ideology".
 With numerous senior members of Al-Qaeda enmeshed within Al-Nusra, it can be considered that Al-Qaeda are not "external" to the group.
 To this extent, other analysts say that the announcement was cosmetic, a ruse to obfuscate their continued association and membership within Al-Qaeda.
-In the time after the announcement, a number of senior Al-Qaeda members have been targeted and killed by US air strikes, while operating within Al-Nusra.
+In the time after the announcement, a number of senior Al-Qaeda members were killed by US air strikes, while operating within Al-Nusra.

 For over a year prior to this there had been speculation that the group would separate from Al-Qaeda and about what it would mean.

-On 12 February 2015, SITE Intelligence Group cited rumours that Nusra leader al-Julani had plans to disassociate from al-Qaeda.

-On 4 March 2015, Reuters reported that "sources within and close to al-Nusra" said that in the past months Qatar and other Gulf states had talked with Nusra leader Abu Mohammad al-Julani and encouraged him to abandon al-Qaeda, promising funding to Nusra once that break-up was carried out.
-An official close to the Qatari government had confirmed to Reuters that Qatar wanted Nusra to become purely Syrian and disconnect from al-Qaeda, after which Qatar would start to support Nusra with money and supplies.
-Muzamjer al-Sham, reportedly a 'prominent jihadi close to Nusra' had said that Nusra would soon merge with Jaish al-Muhajireen wal-Ansar and other small jihadi brigades and disengage from al-Qaeda, but that not all Nusra emirs had yet agreed to that.

-On 9 March 2015, in a statement issued on Twitter, al-Nusra denied "completely all reports of a meeting with Qatari" and reports of a break-up with al-Qaeda.
-Expert Thomas Pierret at the University of Edinburgh assumed that Qatar was trying to force the hand of Al-Nusra with this "leak" about a split, and said a break with Al-Qaeda was very unlikely.
-French expert on jihadism Romain Caillet agreed: "The overwhelming majority of Al-Nusra members want to stay in al-Qaeda, particularly foreign fighters who represent at least one-third of the organisation".
+On 12 February 2015, SITE Intelligence Group cited rumours that al-Nusra leader Al-Julani had plans to disassociate from Al-Qaeda.
+On 4 March 2015, Reuters reported that "sources within and close to Al-Nusra" said that in the past months Qatar and other Gulf states had encouraged al-Nusra leader Ahmed Al-Sharaa to abandon Al-Qaeda, promising funding to al-Nusra once that break-up was carried out.
+An official close to the Qatari government had confirmed to Reuters that Qatar wanted al-Nusra to become purely Syrian and disconnect from Al-Qaeda, after which Qatar would start to support al-Nusra with money and supplies.
+Muzamjer Al-Sham, reportedly a 'prominent jihadi close to al-Nusra had said that al-Nusra would soon merge with Jaish Al-Muhajireen wal-Ansar and other small jihadi brigades and disengage from Al-Qaeda, but that not all al-Nusra emirs had yet agreed to that.
+On 9 March 2015, in a statement issued on Twitter, Al-Nusra denied "completely all reports of a meeting with Qatar" and reports of a break-up with Al-Qaeda.
+Expert Thomas Pierret at the University of Edinburgh assumed that Qatar was trying to force the hand of Al-Nusra with this "leak" about a split and said a break with Al-Qaeda was very unlikely.
+French expert on jihadism Romain Caillet agreed: "The overwhelming majority of Al-Nusra members want to stay in Al-Qaeda, particularly foreign fighters who represent at least one-third of the organisation".